chandlerj/cs5040-finalproj/README.md

 # Other Visualizations and Demonstration Video

-We also have some additional topological analysis of this dataset available in the `ms_[20, 30, 40, 50,59].pvsm` state files.
+We also have some additional topological analysis of this dataset available in `state_files/morse_smale_state/ms_[20, 30, 40, 50,59].pvsm`.
 These files can be loaded inside of paraview **after** loading the `TopologyToolKit` plugin within Paraview (Tools => Manage Plugins => Select `TopologyToolKit` => Press load selected).
 These give a topological breakdown using critical point analysis of the data at select time steps.

 Beyond this, we also have completed renderings and a demonstration video available on [Google Drive](https://drive.google.com/drive/folders/1I6ZTTRxMr5zN_VCXP5TDaXQaIwF4SmmD).
 Our demo video can be accessed directly [from here](https://drive.google.com/file/d/1TOYlnjXc1mQLMPYSBpkTsFqcUSFeT2C8/view?usp=sharing).